A coalition to defend #ourNHS

 In addition to the vacancies as many as another 100,000 staff have been off sick, an estimated 50,000 of them with Covid, self-isolating, or shielding a vulnerable family member.

 Nonetheless the Department of Health and Social Care submission to the Pay Review Body argues the 1% rise would strike the "right balance between pay and staff numbers".
 The PRB will make its recommendations in early May - but ministers will make the final decision.

 Nationwide protests as NHS workers say "NO!" to Public Sector pay inequality

-NHS workers throughout England, Wales and Scotland are organising a wave of protests on Saturday 8th August demanding a 15% pay increase paid from 1 December 2020, in order to start recovering a decade of lost wages.
+NHS workers throughout England, Wales and Scotland organised a wave of protests on Saturday 8th August last year demanding a 15% pay increase paid from 1 December 2020, in order to start recovering a decade of lost wages.

 From the organisers: "We are calling on NHS staff and supporters to join us to send a clear message to the government.
 We do not accept your plans to exclude us from the public sector pay increase, and we will make ourselves heard until you listen."

 An online rally will also be taking place from 11am to 2pm for anyone who cannot join outdoor protests.

 Show support for NHS pay rise with posters in windows

 Households urged to display artworks on Thursday 1 April(Read the original article on Unison website)